google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/textcontent-3.md

-As you reduce the size of text resources and take other actions that affect their readability, it's important to remember that once you modify a chunk of code for deployment, you can't really read it any longer, let alone maintain it.
+As you reduce the size of text resources and take other actions that affect their readability, it's important to remember that once you modify a chunk of code for deployment, you usually can't read it any longer, let alone maintain it.
 Always keep development and deployment files separate to avoid replacing a development file with a deployment version.
-Although, if it does happen by accident, a code beautifier or "unminifier" (e.g., [http://unminify.com/](http://unminify.com/)) might save the day.
+Although, if it does happen by accident, a code beautifier or "unminifier" (for example, [http://unminify.com/](http://unminify.com/)) might save the day.

 ## Minify Your Code